-Brad Baker, Vice-Chair
+Brad Baker, Chair

 A proud member of the Squamish Nation in British Columbia, Brad Baker received his traditional name, “Tsnomot”, passed on from his father and late grandfather.
 He currently is the District Principal for the North Vancouver School District, striving toward incorporating the rich Indigenous culture into the curriculum.
 In recognition of Brad’s work, he received the 2014 National Award for Indigenous Education in Leadership.

-Rosalind Campbell, Treasurer
+Rosalind Campbell, Vice-Chair

 Rosalind Campbell is from the Musqueam Indian Band with close family ties to Snuneymuxw First Nation in British Columbia.
 Rosalind was called to the bar (Law Society of British Columbia) in 2010 and practices Aboriginal Law in Vancouver, BC.
 Prior to practicing law, she was a legal assistant and then the tax administrator at the Musqueam Indian Band.
 Rosalind is passionate about preserving her ancestral language and is committed to serving Indigenous people by volunteering her time with other non-profit boards in the fine arts and community services sectors.

 Sandra Greene, Treasurer

 Sandra Green is a member of the Haida Nation in British Columbia and brings with her over 15 years of experience in Administration and Management.
 Currently, she is working with the Vancouver Aboriginal Child and Family Services (VACFSS) as a facilitator for two programs.
 Sandra also volunteers her time with other community service agencies including the Vancouver Aboriginal Transformative Justice Society (VATJS), and the Council to Reduce Elder Abuse with the BC Ministry of Health.
 Sandra is dedicated to helping Indigenous people reach their potential by facilitating collaborations amongst community service agencies.